Pahheb/CN-Lr-2024/README.md

 ### Check that the network is connected
 You can both use `ping` and `traceroute` (`traceroute` is more useful for debugging).

-Let's check if it reaches from `hstOfi1` to `hstOfi2`, and vice versa.
+Let's check if it reaches from `hstOfi1` to `hstOfi2`, and vice versa:
 ```
 student@hstOfi1:~$ ping 10.0.A.130
 ```